-- Marking the spot where possession of a scrimmage kick is gained by the receiving team on a kick that has crossed the neutral zone expanded.
+- Marking the spot a ball carrier lost possession of the ball on a fumble. - Marking the spot where a kick returner or defensive back gained control of the ball when his momentum carries him into the end zone. - Marking the spot where possession of a scrimmage kick is gained by the receiving team on a kick that has crossed the neutral zone expanded.
 Note: The beanbag should be used to mark the above three types of spots every time they are observed. - SECONDARY SITUATIONS IN WHICH YOU COULD USE THE BEANBAG: - Marking the spot where a ball carrier went out of bounds (in addition to standing on that spot). - Marking the forward progress of a ball carrier when he has been pushed back and there is continuing action on him.
-Note: This mechanic should be used only by the Referee on tackles behind the line of scrimmage (see below). - HOW TO USE THE BEANBAG WHEN NEEDED: - Since the beanbag is always used to mark a precise spot, it should be carried to that spot and dropped or at least dropped on that yard line extended if you are not near that exact spot. - Keep the beanbag in your belt or in your hand and develop the habit of using it. - At the high school level, there is no need to mark the spot of every change of possession. - Referees may find it helpful to mark forward progress of a passer who is being sacked with the beanbag.
+Note: This mechanic should be used only by the Referee on tackles behind the line of scrimmage (see below). - HOW TO USE THE BEANBAG WHEN NEEDED: - Since the beanbag is always used to mark a precise spot, it should be carried to that spot and dropped - or at least dropped on that yard line extended if you are not near that exact spot. - Keep the beanbag in your belt or in your hand and develop the habit of using it. - At the high school level, there is no need to mark the spot of every change of possession. - Referees may find it helpful to mark forward progress of a passer who is being sacked with the beanbag.
 The flank officials are generally downfield and cannot help.
 The passer is being pushed back and the Referee must keep attention on that action.
 Dropping the beanbag and then moving to retrieve the ball is an easy process. - It is not a good idea to drop the beanbag on the out-of-bounds spot and then leave it to retrieve the ball.
 Even in a crew of 4, this should be a last resort.
-Hold the spot and drop the beanbag just in case an unusual situation arises. - 3.
-Hats - Primarily the hat should be worn.
-However, it is permissible to drop the hat at the spot where a player "intentionally" leaves the field.
-There is no foul at the point of such exit.
-But if that player returns illegally, the dropped hat is the indication that the subsequent foul for illegal participation is based on such exit and illegal return.
+Hold the spot and drop the beanbag just in case an unusual situation arises.